Instructions to Author

 Types of Manuscripts

-Original articles: They include randomized controlled trials, intervention tests, screening and diagnostic test tests, outcome studies, cost-effectiveness research, high response rate case-control collection, and surveys.
-The text of the original articles will be divided into parts with captions Abstract, Key-words, Introduction, Material and Methods, Results, Discussion, References, Tables and Figure legends; of up to 3000 words (excluding abstracts, references and tables).
+Original articles: They include original research: randomized controlled trials, intervention tests, screening and diagnostic tests, outcome studies, cost-effectiveness research, high response rate case-control collection, and surveys.
+The text of the original articles will be divided into parts with captions as: Abstract: Introduction, Material and Methods, Results, conclusion, key words.

 Introduction: State the purpose and summarize the rationale for the study or observation.

-Materials and Methods: It should include and describe the following aspects:
+Materials and Methods: It should include and describe the following aspects.

 Ethics: When reporting studies on human beings, indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional or regional) and with the Helsinki Declaration of 1975, as revised in 2000 (available at http://www.wma.net/e/policy/17-c_e.html).
 For prospective studies involving human participants, authors are expected to mention about approval of (regional/ national/ institutional or independent Ethics Committee or Review Board, obtaining informed consent from adult research participants and obtaining assent for children aged over 7 years participating in the trial.
 The age beyond which assent would be required could vary as per regional and/ or national guidelines.
 Ensure confidentiality of subjects by desisting from mentioning participants’ names, initials or hospital numbers, especially in illustrative material.
 When reporting experiments on animals, indicate whether the institution’s or a national research council’s guide for, or any national law on the care and use of laboratory animals was followed.